-Leave the fish submerged in vinegar overnight in your refrigerator.
-The marination will also soften any tiny bones you may have missed.
-Changing the vinegar once during the night is a nice touch, but is not absolutely necessary.
+With the spine and head removed, you must now seek and discard any small bones you may see, or feel, within the flesh.
+Once deboned, simply submerge the fish in white wine vinegar in shallow glass, ceramic, or pyrex bowl, and leave it overnight in your refrigerator.
+The marination will also soften any tiny bones you may have missed in the fish.
+Changing the vinegar once during the night is a nice touch, but not absolutely necessary.

-When you are ready to serve the tapas you should top them off with a fresh squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of olive oil.
-Serve alongside thick wedges of rustic country bread topped with fresh butter, fresh-picked radishes, cherry tomatoes, cold roasted fingerling potatoes, whole roasted garlic cloves, chunks of fresh sheep’s milk cheese, lots of olives, and plenty of pickled onions.
+As you plate the tapas, add a fresh squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
+Serve the Boquerones with fresh chewy-crusted bread and cultured butter, radishes, cherry tomatoes, cold pan-roasted small potatoes and whole garlic cloves seasoned with rosemary, sheep’s milk cheese, olives, and pickled onions.